 - had a direct effect on the determination of material amounts and disclosures in the financial statements.
-These included the Companies Act 2006 as applied to limited liability partnerships; and - do not have a direct effect on the financial statements but compliance with which may be fundamental to the limited liability partnership's ability to operate or to avoid a material penalty.
+These included the Companies Act 2006 as applied to limited liability partnerships; - do not have a direct effect on the financial statements but compliance with which may be fundamental to the limited liability partnership's ability to operate or to avoid a material penalty.

-We discussed among the audit engagement team including impairment and IT specialists regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the financial statements.
+We discussed among the audit engagement team including IT specialists regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the financial statements.

-As a result of performing the above, we identified the greatest potential for fraud in the preparation of the waterfall in accordance with the priority of payments, and our specific procedures performed to address this are described below:
+As a result of performing the above, we identified the greatest potential for fraud is in overstating the principal and revenue receipts from loans which are not part of the securitised portfolio and, therefore, the related cashflows are incorrectly recorded in the waterfall.
+Our specific procedures performed to address this risk are described below: